kentnsw/cloud-custodian-policy/docs/ideas/reviewing-solutions.md

-# Reviewing Software Solutions and Architectures: A Comprehensive Guide
+# Reviewing Software Solutions and Architectures

 When evaluating a software solution or architecture, it's essential to conduct a thorough review to ensure it aligns with the intended objectives and quality standards.
 In this article, we'll explore the key steps for reviewing a solution and delve into assessing its various "ilities."